 Jang is wary, pointing out that it’s forbidden magic, but the will of the King is hard to fight against.
 Begrudgingly, he agrees to do this.
 He enacts the magic and they switch places.

-Skip forward 20 years and that child has grown into the formidable Nak-Su.
+Skip forward 20 years and the child conceived has grown into Jang Uk, who happens to be at the royal palace overseen by Park Jin.
+That’s not our target though, this happens to be the formidable Nak-Su.
 She’s a shadow assassin and uses her watery powers to stave off numerous royal soldiers who try to capture her.

 There’s a really slick use of CGI here, fighting across this frozen lake.
 Despite taking an arrow through the chest and bleeding out, Nak-Su makes it into the nearby town and remains determined to stay alive no matter what.